DavidMercier/PopIn/README.rst

 PopIn
 =====
 To get started with PopIn, clone the repository, then run Matlab, and cd into the folder containing this README file.
-Finally you can start the launcher by typing "GUI_popin_analysis_from_indentation_test" at the Matlab command prompt.
+Finally you can start the launcher by typing "demo" at the Matlab command prompt.

 See the full documentation at http://popin.readthedocs.org/en/latest/.